Who (might have) met whom - whole list

 • 1564 - 1642: Galileo Galilei icon

-Galileo di Vincenzo Bonaiuti de' Galilei (15/2/1564 - 8/1/1642) was a Florentine astronomer, physicist and engineer, known for heliocentrism and observational astronomy.
+Galileo di Vincenzo Bonaiuti de' Galilei (15/2/1564 - 8/1/1642) was a Florentine astronomer, physicist and engineer, known for analytical dynamics and heliocentrism.

 • 1567 - 1643: Claudio Monteverdi icon